History of Guyana: Coalitions, oil drilling, and political instability

 In December 2011, President Bharrat Jagdeo was succeeded by Donald Ramotar of the governing People's Progressive Party (PPP/C).
 However, the ruling party, mainly supported by Guyana's ethnic-Indians, lost its parliamentary majority for the first time in 19 years.

 Guyana began a contract with ExxonMobil for offshore oil drilling, to tap into "more than 10 billion barrels" in the country's territorial waters, in May 2015, earning the country millions in oil revenues for "development and climate adaptation."
 This has turned the country into an emerging oil producer while other countries are reducing their "reliance on oil, coal and natural gas" and Guyana itself is under "dire threat" from climate change.
-This "new oil wealth" has also led to maritime border disputes with neighboring nations, regards to resources in Guyana's exclusive economic zone.
+This "new oil wealth" has also led to maritime border disputes with neighbouring nations, regards to resources in Guyana's exclusive economic zone.
 ExxonMobil later stated that they were "firmly established" in the country, as the country's largest oil producer, with an office in Georgetwn, and numerous ongoing offshore "exploration and development operations offshore.
 In their overview, the World Bank would also note that the country had "large offshore oil and gas reserves", but was at "high risk of climate induced hazards".
-As noted by scholars in 2021, in the consortium engaged in offshore drilling, Exxon has 45 percent of the shares, Hess Corporation 30 percent, and the China National Offshore Oil Company has 25 percent.
+As noted by scholars in 2021, in the consortium engaged in offshore drilling, Exxon has 45% of the shares, Hess Corporation 30%, and the China National Offshore Oil Company has 25%.

 In May 2015, David Granger of A Partnership for National Unity and Alliance for Change (APNU+AFC) narrowly won the elections.
 He represented the alliance of Afro-Guyanese parties, which had a slim parliamentary majority.
 Granger was later sworn is as the new President of Guyana.
 The following year, the country celebrated its 50 years of independence, with huge celebrations attended by Guyanese and Guyanese expatriates living in other countries.

 In December 2018, the government had been defeated by a vote of no confidence in Granger, with new elections constitutionally required.
 However, the sitting government used various court challenges and tactics to give itself "another year in office" as a caretaker government.